-Set out below are all SuperGuide articles that relate to Choosing a super fund.
+Set out below are the latest articles that relate to choosing a super fund.

 Your current investment option plays a big role in determining the investment return your super receives each year.
 Maybe it’s time to take a closer look.